william-denault/cebmf_torch/docs/source/theoretical_background.rst

 .. admonition:: TODO

-      Discuss sparsity and choice of prior families here.
-Discuss what our outputs are (posterior means)
+      Discuss sparsity and what our outputs are (posterior means)

 Key properties